Glendower Award for an Emerging Queensland Writer

 Can I enter if my manuscript isn’t finished yet?

-Yes.
-However, for your best chance of success in the award, the manuscript you enter – whether it’s finished or unfinished – should be as polished as it can be, so it’s strongly recommended that you self-edit and proofread your work before you submit.
+The Glendower Award requires you to submit a completed manuscript.
+For your best chance of success in the award, the manuscript you enter should be as polished as it can be, so it’s strongly recommended that you self-edit and proofread your work before you submit.

 If you have any questions at all about how to enter, please get in touch by phoning 07 3842 9486 or send an email to email@example.com.
 We can help with any questions you may have.